Caboolture South

 In terms of cultural diversity, Caboolture South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Caboolture South had a higher than average cultural diversity, with 10.4% of its population speaking languages other than English at home as of the 2016 Census.
-Overseas birth comprised 21.9% of Caboolture South's population during this period.
-Christianity was the predominant religion in Caboolture South, accounting for 44.2%.
+Caboolture South's population had a higher than average cultural diversity, with 10.4% speaking languages other than English at home, and 21.9% born overseas.
+Christianity was the predominant religion in Caboolture South, comprising 44.2%.
+Judaism, however, showed an overrepresentation compared to Greater Brisbane, with 0.1% of Caboolture South's population identifying as such.

 Frequently Asked Questions - Diversity